Denver Weather: Unsettled Weather Sticks With Us All Week

-Our second full week of April will be a wet and chilly week across Colorado.
-A very slow moving system will gradually make it’s way toward our state by the end of the week, but until it gets here we will see numerous chances for rain and snow.
+DENVER (CBS4) – Our second full week of April will be a wet and chilly week across Colorado.
+A very slow moving system will gradually make its way toward our state by the end of the week, but until it gets here we will see numerous chances for rain and snow.

 The two best chances for snow will be Tuesday night and Thursday night into Friday morning.
 The first round looks to bring 1 to 3 inches of snow to the Denver area, with a bit more on the west side of town.
-The foothills could see 4 to 8 inches, with much more likely in the mountains.READ MORE: More Californians Moving To Colorado: Trout From West Coast Stocked In High Country Lakes
+The foothills could see 4 to 8 inches, with much more likely in the mountains.READ MORE: Eastbound I-70 Closed West Of Glenwood Springs For 'Major Crash'

-Wednesday and into Thursday will be cool and cloudy, with light rain or snow possible.READ MORE: Patrick Layden Arrested In Deadly Crash At W. 32nd Avenue & Lowell Boulevard
+Wednesday and into Thursday will be cool and cloudy, with light rain or snow possible.READ MORE: COVID In Colorado: Hospitalizations Return To Mid-February Level, Positivity Rate Above 5%

 The next bigger wave will come in on Thursday afternoon/evening.
 This one could bring a bit more, possibly 2 to 4 inches for the Denver area.

 This will be wet, heavy Spring snow.
-So a lot of it won’t stick to concrete areas for the Front Range.MORE NEWS: Knorr Meadows Wildfire Ignites After Rancher Burns Discarded Hay Bale Wrappers In Drum
+So a lot of it won’t stick to concrete areas for the Front Range.MORE NEWS: 'Still Some Anxiety': Principal Helps Organize COVID Vaccine Clinic For Students

 Temperatures stay in the 40s all week, with overnight lows below freezing many nights.
 This is will we always suggest not doing your spring planting in April, as many freezing nights are still ahead.